saulijappinen/ohja_game/log.md

+**11.12.**

+V3 to master published.

+Work to do
+- print speed
+- if encounter, change movement speed

 **9.12.**

 V2 to master published.

 V3: could do so that one monster increases speed until 3 coins, then more monsters appear
-- if monster has value of direction, those could be randomized? or every other lengthwise, every other heighwise?
+- if monster has a value of direction, those could be randomized? or every other lengthwise, every other heighwise?
 - if monster is encountered, reduce one coin and move to 0,0 (where no mosters can be created?)
+  - priority is to get this working!

+Did get monster encounter working for one monster and list multiple monsters.
+- continue by triyng to plot one monster per additional point and worry about moving them afterwards?
+- or by trying to for loop the movement pattern
+- or by revising piirileikki / robots from sky

+A secret spot that enhances the speed to max 2?

 **6.12.**